 - Personal toiletry items, including soap, you may need.
 Instant hand sanitizer is helpful.

 - Just in case—items for stomach issues—Pepto Bismol, Immodium, etc.

 - An extra pair of glasses or contacts, if you use them.

 - A plastic garbage bag to store your dirty clothes (we do not provide them).

-- Guys—bring at least three pairs of pants.
+- Male Volunteers—bring at least three pairs of pants.
 If you play to go to church, also bring a nice polo or dress shirt.

 - Women – Professional Nicaraguan women dress very modestly.
 Wear skirts or pants or capris at or below the knee.
 No shorts, tank tops, or sleeveless dresses.
 If you plan to go to church, bring a nice pair of pants or a long dress or skirt and blouse.